 Checkbook-Control Real Estate Investing

 Checkbook IRA-LLCs and Solo 401k Plans can be used to invest in the ultimate “hard asset,” real estate.
 Many Americans have used real estate to grow wealth that has withstood the test of time and rocky financial markets.
-There are a myriad of ways to approach the real-estate industry and all of those are accessible to your Real Estate IRA-LLC and Real Estate Solo 401k.
-Invest in:
+There are a myriad of ways to approach the real-estate industry and all of those are accessible to your Real Estate IRA-LLC, Real Estate QRP, Real Estate Solo 401k.

 - Homes, apartments and condominiums